BulmasArmpitSweat/School-Project-Website/README.md

 Website preview located below auto-generated content

+If you're having trouble seeing the images, they are available to look at more closely in the [Markdown_Images](./Markdown_Images/) folder.

 ## Set up this repository in your IDE
 This repo is connected to a Wix site.
 That site tracks this repo's default branch.
 Any code committed and pushed to that branch from your local IDE appears on the site.